ncatlab/nlab-content/pages/8/8/5/8/8588/content.md

 ## Examples

-All the couplings appearin in the [[standard model of particle physics]] are "minimal" in this sense.
+All the couplings appearing in the [[standard model of particle physics]] are "minimal" in this sense.

 ## Related concepts